 By making and enforcing these ‘extra’ laws, excepting celibacy, the people were led to believe that holiness would surely follow legal obedience, without reference to attitudes or motives.
 Within this lawyered embroilment the Pharisees became misdirected and plunged Judaism further into legalism and thus decay.
 Ossaeans kept secrets for the priesthood only, leaving the common man with Pharisaic attribution, and with no counterbalance to any kind of mystic transformation, for which Jesus would later become well known, through healing, forgiveness, miracle and a truer presentation of the Father’s will for His people.
 Contrary to Ossaean protocols, John offers absolution, followed by repentance and pathway, clearly a more holistic vision than his own sect’s reliance on the law as foremost.

 The Nazarenes, represented by Jesus, would see repentance as a wholesale change of heart and mind.
 It is they who would teach the Way, essentially an enlightenment teaching dealing with oneness or wholeness with God.
 This would require an altered relationship with God and toward God, a new form of righteousness.
 If love is paramount (Mt.
 22.34-40)*, then unity and brotherhood cannot be far behind, offering wholeness and love toward God, contributing to oneness with Him (Jn.
 10.30).
-The rectification of partaking in forbidden fruit is resolved within and relies on relationship to the Spirit, or kingdom within.
+The rectification of partaking in forbidden fruit is resolved within and relies on relationship to the Spirit.
 Out pictured, the law may oversee but it is the man himself who must heed the call and respond to the higher relationship.

 *As to the Pharisees & Sadducees specifically, John admonishes them to “bear fruits worthy of repentance,” or else face the “wrath to come” (Mt.
 3.7-8).